About Health Centers

 Community health center staff and providers are as diverse as the patients that they serve — many are bilingual and residents of the community.

-All Health centers offer a sliding fee scale for the uninsured and lower income patients to enable patients of all income levels to access services.
+All health centers offer a sliding fee scale for the uninsured and underinsured (e.g., people with high deductible health plans) to enable patients of all income levels to access services.